Our site also has specific information about different disabilities.

 Attending government schools

-All Victorian government schools get assistance to help students with disabilities or developmental delays.
+All Victorian government schools get help to support students with disability or developmental delays.

 This may be through: